ydethe/blocksim/README.md

     source /path/to/root/folder/bs_env/bin/activate

-Once the env is active, clone the repository.
-Note that the repository can be cloned in any other folder:
+# Setup for developement

+First, clone the repository:

-    git clone git@gitlab.com:ydethe/blocksim.git
+    git clone ssh://git@git:7999/dnfsnd/blocksim.git
     cd blocksim

-In your virtual env:
+Create a virtual env:

+    pdm venv create

+Tell pdm to use the newly created venv.
+It should be like `/path/to/current/dir/.venv/bin/python`:

+    pdm use

+Install the dependencies, and the paquet itself as editable:

-    pip install -r dev/dev_requirements_3_9.txt
+    pdm install
-    python3 setup.py develop
-    python3 -m ipykernel install --user --name=bs_env

 That's it !
 You are now ready to use blocksim library.
 In the folder tests and examples are a lot of examples that can be used as a starting point.